zeroc-ice/ice/js/BuildInstructions.md

 Internet Explorer's "Protected Mode".
 Open the "Internet Options" dialog and in the "Security" settings tab, deselect the "Enable Protected Mode" checkbox.

+#### Secure WebSockets on iOS and Android

+To use WSS on iOS and Android it may be required (depending on browser and platform) that the server certificate's common name mathces the computer hosting the tests, and that the test certificate authority be installed on your device.

+First you'll need to generate a new certifcates to match the IP address of the computer hosting the tests.

+    > certs/makecerts.py [ip address]

+Next you must install the certificate authority on your device.
+The simplest way is to email the CA certificate (`certs/cacert.pem`) to yourself then follow the instructions below to install the certificate on your device.

+Once installed you connected to the server using the same ip address used to create the certificates.

+##### Installing certificates on iOS

+Open the certificate (`cacert.pem`) from the device's email client.
+You will be promped to create a configuration profile containing this certificate.

+##### Installing certificates on Android

+Download the certifcate (`cacert.pem`) to the device from an email client.
+Next go to _Settings -> Security -> Install from storage_, and choose
+`cacert.pem`.
+Enter a name and press OK.

 ## Installing a Source Build

 After a successful build, you can generate a npm package by running the